algosup/2022-2023-project-4-game-design-Team-5/Documents/Technical Specifications/Technical.md

 There will be a branch for:

 - The main branch
-- MVP Branch
+- MVP branch
 - Demo branch
-- One for each Functionalities
+- One for each functionality

 ### Commit

 Each commit must be named in English and have a meaningful name.
 Multiple commits can be done in one branch.
-Commit as much as possible, it will help us to keep track of the changes.
+Commit as much as possible; it will help us keep track of the changes.
 You can commit WIP code, as long as it's not merged in the main branch.

 ### Pull Request

-Each pull request must be named in English and have a meaningful name.
+Each pull request must have a meaningful and descriptive title written in English.
-Each pull request must be reviewed and approved by at least one other person.
+Each pull request must be reviewed and approved by at least one other person before merging.
-Each pull request must be merged by the person who created it or by a *maintainer*.
+Pull requests should be merged by either the person who created it or by a project maintainer.
 Each pull request must have a description of the changes made.

 ### Issue

-Each issue must be named in English and have a meaningful name.
+Each issue must have a meaningful and descriptive title written in English.
 Each issue must be assigned to a person.
-Each issue must have a description of the problem (c.f [Issues](https://github.com/algosup/2022-2023-project-4-game-design-Team-5/issues)).
+Each issue must have a clear description of the problem (see [Issues](https://github.com/algosup/2022-2023-project-4-game-design-Team-5/issues)).

-# Asset
+## Assets

-## Environment
+### Environment

-The house asset is from the Unreal Engine Marketplace.
-It is a triplex house with a lot of rooms and a garden.
-The asset is free to use for non-commercial projects.
-The asset is available [here](https://www.unrealengine.com/marketplace/en-US/product/big-triplex-house-villa).
-It's already made and we can use it as a base for our game.
-All materials and textures are already made and applied to the asset.
+The triplex house asset used in the game is from the Unreal Engine Marketplace.
+It is free to use for non-commercial projects and can be found [here](https://www.unrealengine.com/marketplace/en-US/product/big-triplex-house-villa).
+The asset is already made and will serve as a base for our game.
+All materials and textures are already applied to the asset.

-## Character
+## Characters

 ### Sube

-Sube is the main character and is a sugar cube.
+Sube is the main character in the game and is a sugar cube.
 For the MVP, Sube will be a simple cube with a material of sugar applied to it.
-For the final version, Sube will be a 3D model of a sugar cube with a material of sugar applied to it.
-It will have to be designed by our team on Blender.
+For the final version, Sube will be a 3D model of a sugar cube with a sugar material applied to it.
+The model will be designed by our team using Blender.

-### NPC
+### NPCs

-Npc will be other sugar cubes that will be used to interact with the player.
-It may be used to give the player a hint or lore about the game.
-For the MVP, NPCs will be simple cubes with a material of sugar applied to it.
-For the final version, NPCs will be a 3D model of a sugar cube with a material of sugar applied to it.
-They will also be designed by our team on Blender.
+NPCs will be other sugar cubes that players will interact with in the game.
+They may provide hints or lore.
+For the MVP, NPCs will be simple cubes with a material of sugar applied to them.
+For the final version, NPCs will be 3D models of sugar cubes with a sugar material applied to them.
+They will also be designed by our team using Blender.

 ## Plugin

-Gravity change plugin is a plugin that allows us to change the gravity of the player.
-It is available [here](https://www.unrealengine.com/marketplace/en-US/product/directional-planet-gravity).
-It is free to use for non-commercial projects.
-It will be used for the sticky Functionality.
+The "Gravity Change Plugin" is a plugin that allows us to change the gravity of the player.
+It is available [here](https://www.unrealengine.com/marketplace/en-US/product/directional-planet-gravity) and is free to use for non-commercial projects.
+This plugin will be used for the "Sticky" functionality.

-# Gameplay

-## Objective
+## Gameplay

+### Objectives

-The objective of the game is to reach the cup of coffee.
-The cup of coffee is the end of the game.
-The game will be separated in levels.
-Each level will move the cup of coffee further away from the player.
+The objective of the game is to reach the cup of coffee, which marks the end of the game.
+The game will be divided into levels, and each level will move the cup of coffee further away from the player.

-## Camera
+### Camera

-The camera will be a third person camera.
-It will be placed behind the player and will follow it.
-The camera won't be able to rotate.
-It will always be in the same position.
+The camera will be a third-person camera positioned behind the player that will follow them.
+The camera will not rotate and will always be in the same position.

 ## Mechanics

-Each mechanics will be listed and explained in details here.
+The following mechanics will be included in the game:

 ### Movement

-The player will be able to move on 2 axis (X / Y by default).
-The player will be able to move at a constant speed.
-The player will be able to move in 4 directions (Up / Down / Left / Right).
+The player will be able to move along two axes (X and Y by default) at a constant speed.
+The player will be able to move in four directions (Up, Down, Left, Right) using the following key mappings:
-Each direction will be mapped to a key.

 | Key | Direction |
 | --- | --------- |